 - Talking with Your Teens: A workshop focused on teaching parents how to identify signs of abusive relationships and support their teens in cultivating healthy relationships.

-For more information about our educational and training programs or to schedule a Helpmate presenter, please contact Christy Price, Helpmate’s Director of Outreach & Volunteer Programming at (828) 254-2968, ext.
-112 or firstname.lastname@example.org.
+For more information about our educational and training materials and programs, or to schedule a Helpmate presenter, please contact Caitrin Doyle, Helpmate’s Outreach Coordinator at (828) 254-2968, ext.
+160 or firstname.lastname@example.org.

 Survivors of domestic violence receive free, confidential counseling from a team of licensed and license-eligible staff as well as graduate interns trained to honor the unique situation of each individual client.Survivorsare eligible for up to eight free sessions, with the possibility of additional counseling support on an as-needed basis.

 Our counseling staff is trauma-informed with individual counselors trained in EMDR, CBT, DBT, ACT, Person-Centered, Psychodynamic and Grief Recovery modalities of intervention.